TestGorilla LogoTestGorilla Logo

 If you’re brave enough, check out our five stories from resume recruiting hell to see how detrimental resume hiring can be (our hearts go out to the hiring managers in those stories).

 Resumes also have a lot of potential for unconscious bias, which strikes without you noticing it.
-CNBC calls resumes a “breeding ground for biases,” which can stifle diversity and prevent you from hiring the best candidate for the role.
+CNBC calls resumes a “breeding ground for biases” that can prevent you from hiring the best candidate for the role.

 • Adobe Photoshop for Designers test